awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

    If you do not want to allow users who assume the role to be able to view a list of all repositories in AccountA, use the first policy example, but make sure that you send those users a direct link to the home page of the shared repository in the CodeCommit console\.

 1. Choose **Review policy**\.
-The policy validator reports syntax errors \(for example, if you forget to replace the example AWS account ID and repository name with your AWS account ID and repository name\)\.
+The policy validator reports syntax errors \(for example, if you forget to replace the example Amazon Web Services account ID and repository name with your Amazon Web Services account ID and repository name\)\.

 1. On the **Review policy** page, enter a name for the policy \(for example, *CrossAccountAccessForMySharedDemoRepo*\)\.
 You can also provide an optional description for this policy\.
 Choose **Create policy**\.